February 19, 2024

 Bottle jacks are compact and versatile, featuring a vertical design with a hydraulic cylinder mounted inside a “bottle” housing.

-They are commonly used for lifting vehicles and
+They are commonly used for lifting vehicles and heavy machinery in automotive repair shops and garages.

 Floor jacks are larger and more stable than bottle jacks, with a horizontal hydraulic cylinder mounted on a wheeled chassis.